zCloak-Network/zkid-sdk/packages/verify/README.md

 # @zcloak/verify

-This repo defined some verifies fucntions to verify Verifiable credential and presentation conveniently and quickly.
+This repo defined some verifies functions to verify Verifiable credential and presentation conveniently and quickly.

 ## Usage